 Financial aid is initially based on your enrollment status at the time of registration.
 However, different aid programs may have requirements that cause your aid to be adjusted after the semester has begun.
 Federal and some State aid requires students to be working towards an aid eligible degree or certificate.
 Scholarship awards will be based on the criteria specified by the donor.

 Eligibility for Federal Pell Grant and the Iraq & Afghanistan Service Grant (IASG) are prorated based on your Expected Family Contribution (EFC) as determined by your FAFSA and the number of credits you are enrolled in each semester.
 Some students, based on EFC, lose eligibility if enrolled at less than 12 credits.
 The Federal Pell Grant and many other types of aid will be divided between enrollment periods.

 Enrollment changes after a semester has begun, may cause aid to be adjusted.
 Any charges (tuition, fees, or Bookstore) not covered by financial aid after an adjustment is made will become the student’s responsibility and will have to be repaid.

 Financial aid funds are awarded under the assumption that students will attend school and be successful for each semester that they are enrolled.
 When a student withdraws, the student may no longer be eligible for the full amount of financial aid originally awarded.
-Adjustments to financial aid will be made for attendance as stated in the Attendance Policy and Return to Title IV (R2T4) sections.
+Adjustments to financial aid will be made for attendance as stated in the Attendance Policy on the Return to Title IV (R2T4) page.